oncleben31/cookiecutter-homeassistant-custom-component/README.rst

 pipx_ is preferred, but you can also install with ``pip install --user``.

-It is recommended to set up Python 3.7, 3.8, and 3.9 using pyenv_.
+It is recommended to set up Python 3.7, 3.8, or 3.9 using pyenv_.

 Creating a project
 ------------------

-Generate a Python project:
+Generate a Home Assistant custom component project:

 .. code:: console